 - Count samples: How many containers do you use per day?

-- Measure conversion: How many people buy after a sample?
+- Measure conversion: How many people buy after tasting?

-- Vary timing: Samples during lunch vs. dinner have different conversion rates
+- Vary timing: Samples during lunch vs. dinner show different conversion rates

-- Limit portion size: A smaller sample is often just as effective
+- Limit portion size: A smaller sample often works just as well

 ⚠️ Heads up: